jeffreykegler/old_kollos/notes/misc/strand.md

     in `predictions-links`.

     + Let `pred-link = [undef, pred-node]`.
-      `pred-node` must be a medial,
+      `pred-node` will not be a completion,
-      and its postdot symbol must be the base symbol of `LHS(dr)`.
+      and its postdot symbol will be the base symbol of `LHS(dr)`.

                new-rule = Forward-intra-nucleotide(Rule(pred-node))